KArneson2/KArneson/README.md

 ### Hey, hey!

 <h2> About me </h2>
 <p> I'm Keegan A., an aspiring web designer.
-I'm currently a second year student at NAIT, pushing for my diploma in Web Design and Development. </p>
+I'm currently a <u>second year student</u> at NAIT, pushing for my diploma in Web Design and Development. </p>

 <p>I'm still working with the fundamentals of CSS, HTML and JS, but I've been dabbling in Tailwind and Bootstrap for school projects.</p>